 Today I cooked like Alex.
 Whenever he has to cook (please note has, Alex doesn’t love to cook) all his meals are made in a pot or a skillet with onions and garlic.
-All of them.
+All of them, and now my lentil casserole as well.
 And they are type of a stir fry.
 It is a typical Russian way of cooking.

 I remember my grandma’s hands always smelled like onions.
 In fact, I am typing with onion fingers right now.
 And even watermelon tasting like onions lol.
 I still cringe if my mom or Alex cut any fruit on a veggie board.
 It drives me nuts.
 I can’t eat watermelon with garlic.
 They don’t care.
 We have 3 boards but no one in this house is as particular as me in the kitchen.

 Tomorrow we are going camping and I still have a bit of veggies from last weekend’s farmers market trip to be used up.
 I bought this head of cauliflower to make chicken cauliflower salad.
 But we ate the chicken and Alex ate the grapes.

 So much to an editorial calendar for the food blog.
 A difference of dreams vs. real life.
 I had no time to cook for the blog this week because I was repainting our basement and going to hockey.

 So, I took out cauliflower.
 Then I thought to mix it with pasta.
 Kids will eat almost anything pasta (hello, one pot chili mac with beer!) and I can eat brown rice pasta.
 Then I thought of pine nuts and roasted a cup.
 And then while I was putting bag of pine nuts back in the pantry I saw a bag of pumpkin seeds.
 I bought this big bag at Costco (have you seen my healthy Costco shopping list yet?) with no particular plan in mind but rather that it will get eaten.